Charles Whitman: Connally Commission

 John Connally, then governor of Texas, commissioned a task force to examine the autopsy findings and material related to Whitman's actions and motives.
-The commission was composed of neurosurgeons, psychiatrists, pathologists, psychologists, including the University of Texas Health Center Directors, John White and Maurice Heatly.
+The commission was composed of neurosurgeons, psychiatrists, pathologists, and psychologists, and included the University of Texas Health Center Directors, John White and Maurice Heatly.
 The commission's toxicology tests revealed nothing significant.
 They examined Chenar's paraffin blocks of the brain tumor, stained specimens of it and Whitman's other brain tissue, in addition to the remainder of the autopsy specimens available.

-Following a three-hour hearing on August 5, the commission concluded that Chenar's finding had been in error.
-They found that the tumor had features of a glioblastoma multiforme, with widespread areas of necrosis, palisading of cells, and a "remarkable vascular component" described as having "the nature of a small congenital vascular malformation".
+Following a three-hour hearing on August 5, the commission concluded that Chenar's diagnosis of astrocytoma with a small amount of necrosis had been in error.
+The panel instead found that the tumor had features of a glioblastoma multiforme (GBM), with widespread areas of necrosis, palisading of cells, and a "remarkable vascular component" described as having "the nature of a small congenital vascular malformation".
+GBM is a relatively uncommon type of tumor, and associated with average age at the time of diagnosis being 64 years.
+These two facts, the development of an uncommon tumor type at a young age (25 years), suggest that it may have arisen as a consequence of carcinogenic exposure.
+Chapter 27 in Cause of Death: Ballistic Trauma is devoted to explaining how Whitman's service at Camp Lejeune, with the well-publicized disclosure of the contamination the drinking water supply with neurotoxic and carcinogenic volatile organic compounds, may have resulted in him developing this cancer.

 Psychiatric contributors to the report concluded that "the relationship between the brain tumor and [...]
 Whitman's actions [...] cannot be established with clarity.
-However, the [...] tumor conceivably could have contributed to his inability to control his emotions and actions", while the neurologists and neuropathologists concluded: "The application of existing knowledge of organic brain function does not enable us to explain the actions of Whitman on August first."
+However, the [...] tumor conceivably could have contributed to his inability to control his emotions and actions".
+The neurologists and neuropathologists were more circumspect, concluding that, "[t]he application of existing knowledge of organic brain function does not enable us to explain the actions of Whitman on August first."

-Forensic investigators have theorized that the tumor pressed against Whitman's amygdala, a part of the brain related to anxiety and fight-or-flight responses.